Slayleen/Selin_BlueStampPortfolio/index.md

 # Second Milestone: Obstacle Avoidance

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_iu2N_n0sqk?si=byBmCuGjmf6qJCBC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone During my second milestone I enabled my robot to avoid obstacles, speed up, and follow a line.
+During my second milestone I enabled my robot to avoid obstacles, speed up, and follow a line.
 I did this by programing the obstacle detection modules to react to obstacles by turning or going backwards.
 Something that has been surprising me so far is that tuning for sensors and speed calibration matters a lot.
 I initially thought that tuning was not essential bu an add on, and I have come to realise how important it is through this project.
 I am also improving a lot at coding C++ and the syntax comes to me way more easily.
 Before my final milestone I will integrate an ultrasonic sensor and combine it with the obstacle avoidance sensors to better the robot's obstacle detection range.

 # Code: Milestone 2